data-analysis-sarah-pena/Email_Marketing_Projects/README.md

-# Email_Marketing_Projects
+# Email_Marketing_Samples
-A compilation of impactful email marketing projects.
+A compilation of impactful email marketing samples.